Scobalula/Husky/README.md

 To download Husky, go to the [Releases](https://github.com/Scobalula/Husky/releases) and download the latest build.

 To use Husky, simply run the game, load the map you want to extract, and run Husky.
+In some cases you may need to run Husky as an administator.

 Once the map is exported, you will have 3 files for it:

 * **mapname**.obj - Main 3D Obj File
 * **mapname**.mtl - Material Info
 * **mapname**.txt - A search string for Wraith/Greyhound (only contains color maps)

-For Ghosts, AW, and MWR:

 * **mapname**.map - Map file with **static** model locations and rotations

 If you wish to use textures (be warned they can result in high RAM usage) then make sure to have the _images folder in the same location as the obj/mtl file and export PNGs (do not ask for other formats, it's staying as PNG, do a find/replace if you want to use other formats).